christophM/interpretable-ml-book/README.md

 - Added tree decomposition and feature importance to tree chapter
 - Improved explanation of individual prediction in lm
 - Added "What's Wrong With my Dog" example to Adversarial Examples
+- Added links to data files and pre-processing R scripts

 ### v0.6 (2018-11-02)
 - Added chapter on accumulated local effects plots